-A fourth EUR 1.55 billion quarantee scheme (approximately HUF 550 billion) to support companies affected by the coronavirus outbreak.
+A fourth EUR 1.55 billion guarantee scheme (approximately HUF 550 billion) to support companies affected by the coronavirus outbreak.
 The scheme consists of two complementary measures that will be managed and implemented by two separate entities.
 (28 April).
 Scheme has been amended on 29 May with regard to calculation of max. loan amount for start-ups, and guarantee premium in case guarantee covers less than 90% of underlying loan.
 The scheme has been further amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).
+A third amendment extends the application until 30 June 2021 and increases the budget to EUR 3.88 billion (10 November).

 A fifth approval concerning three support measures, with a total budget of around EUR 900 million, to support companies affected by the coronavirus outbreak.
 Under the three schemes, the public support will take the form of (i) direct grants, (ii) guarantees on loans, and (iii) subsidised interest rates for loans, respectively.
 The measures will be open to small and medium-sized enterprises (SMEs) and large companies.
 (29 April) The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).
 The scheme has been further amended to increase the budget with EUR 600 million and to allow for a different calculation of the subsidised interest rates (30 July).
+A third amendment extends the application until 30 June 2021 (10 November).

 A sixth guarantee scheme with at least EUR 283 million guaranteed nominal amount to support companies affected by the coronavirus outbreak.
 The scheme will be open to SMEs active in all sectors, but is aimed at the wider agri-food value chain (7 May).
 The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).
+A further amendment extends the application until 30 June 2021 and increases the budget to EUR 694 million (10 November).

-A seventh measure consisting of aid in the form of direct grants, interest rate subsidies and guarantee fee subsidies for SMEs and large enterprises active in primary agricultural production; food industry (including agricultural processing and marketing); fisheries and aguaculture; forestry; game management.
+A seventh measure consisting of aid in the form of direct grants, interest rate subsidies and guarantee fee subsidies for SMEs and large enterprises active in primary agricultural production; food industry (including agricultural processing and marketing); fisheries and aquaculture; forestry; game management.
 The aid will amount to max.
-EUR 800,000 (EUR 120,000 for aguaculture and fishery or EUR 100,000 for agriculture).
+EUR 800,000 (EUR 120,000 for aquaculture and fishery or EUR 100,000 for agriculture).
 The total budget is estimated at EUR 100 million (20 May).
 The scheme has been amended to increase the total budget with approx. EUR 99 million and to include support for micro and small enterprises which were already in difficulty on 31 December 2019 (24 July).
+A further amendment extends the application until 30 June 2021 and increases the budget to EUR 226 million (10 November).